What Does A ‘Science of Meaning’ Mean?

 The idea that scientists are people who have learnt to talk to Nature provides us with a powerful image.
 Suddenly the graph that results from an experiment turns into a real life dialogue between the scientist and the physical world (the x axis, with its ‘independent variable’, turns out to be the question posed by the scientist, and the y axis, with its ‘dependent variable’ turns out to be the answer supplied by Nature).
 And this is a conversation that only works if we exclude the hubbub of voices that might otherwise drown out our dialogue – so we shut them out, by closing the lab door on them (all other variables must be kept constant).
 So science is not so much a belief as a kind of conversation with the outside world, and the result of this interrogation of Nature has been utterly spectacular (nowhere near as spectacular as Nature itself of course, but hugely impressive even so).

 Nevertheless, most of the human race still finds it useful, or at least normal, to take much of the substance of the physical world as a substrate to be transmuted, like water to wine, and then wine to the blood of a christ (or other mythical figure).
 For it is in this way, and for millennia, that people have given a hostile world both point and the purpose.
 Not just because they were born into such beliefs, and not just because these beliefs could offer a simple access to hope, but also because these ideas were intellectually and emotionally exciting – going beyond the literal world is what we do all the time in stories and daydreams, and how much more exciting if it were all true.
 Because such thinking really did allow us to face both the problems of loss intrinsic to our physical condition, and to revel in the exciting possibilities that arise from thinking that things might be otherwise than they are.
 However, this unfettered subjectivity was also at odds with the world outside, and when people learnt how to ask questions of nature, and how to understand the answers that nature gave, the powers released by an objective understanding of the universe became an unstoppable force.
 A force which led to the two creation stories that we have ironically entitled ‘Let there be Light’ and ‘Let there be Life’.
-The massive intellectual and physical force of Science.
+A force that we now recognise as the unstoppable intellectual vitality and physical wizardry of the Natural Sciences.

 Now though, it seems that the social sciences are in the same position as the physical and the biological sciences were some centuries ago.
 For example, just as early biologists knew very little about the range of life around us, and even less about where it came from, so now, the social sciences have made no discoveries on the scale of a Darwin, Mendel, or Watson and Crick.
 Why is it then that the social or human sciences are so silent on such matters as the nature of meaning, purpose and the human condition?
 Because surely it is the nature of meaning, together with its origins in our animal past, that presents us with the greatest question of all?